 - Pinch of sea salt

-Preheat oven to 350'F and line a medium baking tray with parchment paper.
-Arrange cored apple half's on the tray, cut side up.
+Preheat oven to 350°F and line a medium baking tray with parchment paper.
+Arrange cored apple halves on the tray, cut side up.
 Set aside.

 In a medium bowl, combine the coconut oil, flour, oats, sugar, cinnamon and salt.
 Using a pastry blender (or clean hands), combine the ingredients until you have pea sized crumbs and there is no dry flour remaining.

-all-purpose flour can be used in replace of whole wheat or spelt.
-You can also use a non-dairy vegan butter if you prefer it over coconut oil.
+All-purpose flour can be used instead of whole wheat or spelt flour.
+You can also use a non-dairy vegan butter in equal measure instead of coconut oil.
 The baked streusel apples will last covered in the fridge for 3 days.